warp-build/warp/www/docs.warp.build/blog/2023-01-26-first-contact/index.md

 software developers at least, tho I don't see any Vulcan's greeting your team anytime soon.

-So I set out to build the equivalent of a engine but for the whole software lifecycle, and I am calling it (drumroll 🥁): **warp**.
+So I set out to build the equivalent engine but for the whole software lifecycle, and I am calling it (drumroll 🥁): **warp**.

 **Warp** is built on the shoulders of giants, but it makes some radically different and novel decisions.